jasonmhilliard/Mental-Model-of-Computing-Operations/README.md

 ----------
 The word document explains the three types of scopes when dealing with variables in JavaScrip- Global, Function and Block along with some small code examples for each that you can run in the developer tools in the browser console.

-The basiTypesOperators JavaScript File allows you to console.log items using the developer tools in the browser.
-You can copy and paste this JS into the console and it will print out the results. creates an object (in this case a square) and uses Javascript code in order to define an area and move the object around in that specified area within the browser window.
-I have defined a variable in JavaScript (var randomColors = [ ];) and assigned a random array of colors to this variable so that the color of the object will constantly change.
-To execute the code, all you have to do is drag and drop the HTML file into an empty browser window.
+The basicTypesOperators JavaScript File allows you to console.log (print out) items using the developer tools in the browser.
+You can copy and paste this JS code into the console and it will print out the results of the defined variables.

 III.
 Future Improvements
 ----------
-Expansion of the HTML and JavaScript code to produce multiple objects all moving around at the same time within the browser.
+Expansion of the JavaScript code to includ more examples of JS variable scopes.

 IV.
 License
 ----------